| |

 Hoof met stone, and I pressed down: it felt stable enough.
 I lowered my

+other leg, and carefully descended the stairs.
 True to my hunch, the staircase led to a set of

 rooms built into the underside of the bridge, full of explosives, of all